 Neighborhood has established clinical guidelines for prenatal care based on national clinical guidelines such as those of the American College of Obstetricians and Gynecologists.
-Copies of the guidelines are available upon request or may be obtained by visiting our website.
-Please contact our Member Service Department at 1-401- 459-6019 or visit www.nhpri.org.
-From our home page, click on "Providers" at the top of the page and then click "Clinical Resources".
+The interventions and member education offered by the Bright Start Program have been developed to align with the recommendations detailed in the guidelines.
+Copies of the guidelines are available upon request or may be obtained by visiting our website via the following path:

+www.nhpri.org/Providers > Provider Resources > Clinical Resources > Clinical Practice Guidelines (listed in alphabetical order)